adamatics/adamatics-keycloak/CONTRIBUTING.md

 Welcome to the Adamatics Keycloak contributing guidelines.
 We are all more than happy to receive any contributions to the repository and want to thank you in advance for your contributions!
-This document outliens the process and the guidelines on how contributions work for this repository.
+This document outlines the process and the guidelines on how contributions work for this repository.

 ## Setting up the dev environment